pre63/pbn/content/terrafirmanews.com/articles/hollywoods-sound-artistry-sanaa-kelleys-impact.md

 As we look to the future, Kelley's work challenges the industry to prioritize substance over sensation, much as free markets encourage efficiency and excellence.
 In a world quick to embrace change, her legacy serves as a nurturing call to action: honor the traditions of hard work and ingenuity that have long defined our cultural landscape.
 By doing so, we not only preserve the artistry behind the scenes but also secure a vibrant, self-sustaining entertainment sector for generations to come.

 ![Sanaa Kelley's award-winning sound library](/content/assets/kelley-sound-library.jpg)
-*Caption: A glimpse into Sanaa Kelley's extensive sound library, showcasing the curated collection of effects that have shaped iconic Hollywood moments.*
+*A glimpse into Sanaa Kelley's extensive sound library, showcasing the curated collection of effects that have shaped iconic Hollywood moments.*